-Every effort has been made to recover the amounts set out in the report, all of which have been unsuccessful.
+Every effort has been made to recover the amounts set out in the report.
 Furthermore, as former tenant arrears are now included with the current rent arrears figures for performance monitoring, it would be in the interests of the Council for these amounts to be written-off.
 The Cabinet has previously agreed that former tenant arrears and credits be written-off on a quarterly basis.